Frederickkoomson/testrepo/README.md

 # testrepo
+## Added some changes.
-This is  a coursera course under Data Science
+This is  a coursera course under Data Science, the topic currently studying is Tools for Data Science